Pythian Sisters

-The Pythian Sisters are the female auxiliary to the Knights of Pythias.
+The Pythian Sisters is a fraternal order with members throughout the United States and Canada.
+Although affiliated with the Knights of Pythias, they are not an auxiliary group as they have their own charter.
+The Pythian Sisters provided sick and death benefits to members.

 History

-The origin of the Pythian auxiliaries for women is rather complicated.
-In 1888 the Supreme Lodge of the Knights of Pythias approved the creation of a female auxiliary with a ritual written by Joseph Addison Hill.
+The origin of the Pythian auxiliaries for women is two-fold.
+In 1888, the Supreme Lodge of the Knights of Pythias approved the creation of a female auxiliary with a ritual written by Joseph Addison Hill.
 However, there were other women who favored a ritual written by Mrs. Alva A. Young.
 Two organizations were organized: the Pythian Sisterhood, using Young's ritual in Concord, New Hampshire on February 22, 1888 and the Pythian Sisters of the World, that same year, in Warsaw, Indiana using Hill's ritual.
 In addition to the differences in ritual, the Concord group did not accept (male) members of the Knights of Pythias as members, whereas the Warsaw group did.
 In 1894 the Supreme Lodge ruled that its members could not belong to another organization with "Pythian" in its title, so the Warsaw group changed its name to the Rathbone Sisters of the World, in order to keep its male members.
-In 1906 the Supreme Lodge repealed that prohibition and the two auxiliaries merged into a new order simply known as the Pythian Sisters.
+In 1906, the Supreme Lodge repealed that prohibition and the two auxiliaries merged into a new order simply known as the Pythian Sisters.

 Organization

-Local units are known as "Temples", state units are called "Grand Temples" and the national structure is called the "Supreme Temple", which meets biennially with the Supreme Lodge of the Knights of Pythias.
-In 1979 the Sisterhood did not have a regular headquarters, but the Supreme Temple offices were located in what ever city the Supreme Secretary happened to reside, which that year was in Lonaconing, Pennsylvania.
+Local units are known as "Temples," state units are called "Grand Temples" and the national structure is called the "Supreme Temple," which meets biennially with the Supreme Lodge of the Knights of Pythias.
+In 1979 the Sisterhood did not have a regular headquarters, but the Supreme Temple offices were located in whatever city the Supreme Secretary happened to reside, which that year was in Lonaconing, Pennsylvania.